Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Introduction

 \subsubsection{User recruitment}

-Several studies \cite{9345723, 9337204, 9488906} investigate improving the efficiency of FL via proper user selection.
-Specifically, \cite{9345723} chooses users that exhibit a low degree of non-i.i.d.-ness, \cite{9337204} groups users with similar data types under one user to achieve near i.i.d. data distribution, and \cite{9488906} leverages device sampling and data offloading.
-Our work contributes to this literature by proposing a methodology for user recruitment over O-RAN under MSDs, while addressing (P1)-(P6).
+Several studies \cite{9345723, 9337204} investigate improving the efficiency of FL via proper user selection.
+Specifically, \cite{9345723} chooses users that exhibit a low degree of data heterogeneity and \cite{9337204} groups users with similar data types under one user to achieve near i.i.d. data distribution.
+Our work contributes to this literature by proposing a methodology for FL user recruitment over O-RAN under system dynamics.